JamieCT49/Challenge-1/README.md

 # Challenge-1
-link to webpage https://jamiect49.github.io/Challenge-1/ This is my Challenge-1 assignment for bootcamp
+link to webpage https://jamiect49.github.io/Challenge-1/ This is my Challenge-1 assignment for bootcamp.

+I have been tasked with refactoring the code that was given.
+Here is what i did.

-Here are the things i have changed or refined.
+Things i have changed or refined.
 1. Changed the html semantics for better structure.
 2. Refind most of the css code so it's not as confusing.
 3. alt attributed all images.